DataDog/documentation/content/integrations/docker.md

 # Installation

-There are three ways to setup the Docker integration: install the agent on the host, on a single privileged container, and on each individual container.
+There are two ways to setup the Docker integration: install the agent on the host or on a single sidecar container.

 Whichever you choose, your system will need to have cgroup memory management enabled for the check to succeed.
 Check out our [Docker agent repository](https://github.com/DataDog/docker-dd-agent#cgroups) for how to enable it.